theoria-dataset/theoria-dataset/CONTRIBUTING.md

       }
     ]
     ```

+- **`assumptions`:**
+  - Assumptions that lead to the result equations, which usually are either first principles, results from another entry specified in 'dependencies' or empirical results
+  - List all assumptions required for the derivation
+  - Use sequential IDs like 'assumption1', 'assumption2'
+  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format

 - **`derivation`:**
   - Provide a formal derivation of the result, including all steps and equations in AsciiMath format